 -

-Peppermint tea aids digestion and relieves bloating.
+Peppermint tea improves digestion and reduces bloating.

 -